Constitution and By-laws

 - EXHIBITS (AWARDS) COMMITTEE

-The responsibility of this committee is to arrange for electronic submission of individual newspapers’ exhibits for the Annual conference, to select two (2) or more people per group to serve as judges, to award prizes, plaques, or other consideration to winning newspapers, and to submit suggestions to the Board of Directors as ways to improve exhibits, competition rules and regulation.
+The responsibility of this committee is to arrange for electronic submission of individual newspapers’ exhibits for the Annual conference, to select two (2) or more people per group to award prizes, plaques, or other consideration to winning submissions, and to submit suggestions to the Board of Directors as ways to improve exhibits, competition rules and regulation.

 - CONSTITUTION AND BY-LAWS